HTTP Request Node

 | Bearer Token | Token | Header Authorization: Bearer {token} |

-For methods that accept a body (POST, PUT, PATCH), you can send:
+For methods that accept a body (POST, PUT, PATCH), choose Body type.

 JSON